costasdroid/quadrillion/README.md

 # quadrillion
 Solutions for the puzzle game.
-It's the first attempt so don't be very judgey.